Surf the Internet and you’re bound to find dozens, if not hundreds of articles about how to become a millionaire. Most will claim to reveal “secrets.”

-In the article, the author wrote that Alan Corey, author of A Million Bucks by 30, did something that I often tell people to do: read all the biographies and autobiographies of millionaires that you can.
+Alan Corey, the author of A Million Bucks by 30, did something that I tell people to do: read all the biographies and autobiographies of millionaires that you can.
 When you do, you’ll see that what they achieved was the result of …

 First, they had knowledge of their power; second, they had the courage to dare; and third, they had the faith to do.

 When you read biographies and autobiographies, you will see beyond the trite anecdotes that you often hear.
 You’ll see them in all their naked, sometimes unflattering, glory — warts and all.

-Hopefully, you’ll see a little of yourself in them and you’ll be convinced on a very deep level that you can achieve the success you want.
+More than likely, you’ll see a little of yourself in them and you’ll be convinced on a very deep level that you can achieve the success you want.

 Instead, imagine — visualize — what your life as a millionaire will look like.
-Smith offers this example: “I want to have $2,000,000 invested so that I can live off of the interest.
-Then I will quit my job so that I can volunteer, travel, learn to play tennis and watercolor, and enjoy picnics at the beach with my family.”
+For example: “I want to have $10,000,000 invested so that I can live off of the interest.
+Then I will volunteer, travel, and enjoy picnics at the beach with my family.”